louisruocco/Nonna/readme.md

 ## Changelog:

+### v1.3
+#### New Feature | Separate Study Randomiser Script:
+- Similar to the last release, however this logic has now been added as a separate script
+  - This is so that I can run this script at different times to keep up with revision, instead of it only running when Nonna sends the first email of the day

 ### v1.21
-#### New Feature | Study Randomiser
+#### New Feature | Study Randomiser:
-Added the study randomiser back in to help me study for AZ-700 This randomises questions in a new db and spits out the first 10 in the email body to help me with my active recall
+- Added the study randomiser back in to help me study for AZ-700
+-  This randomises questions in a new db and spits out the first 10 in the email body to help me with my active recall

 ### v1.2